 This assessment has examined evidence for the archaeological potential of the study site, Tregarthen's Hotel, Hugh Town, Isles of Scilly.
 The study site is bounded by a Scheduled Monument (part of which is also a Grade I listed building) on its western side, namely a section of the curtain wall of The Garrison Post-Medieval fortifications, which surround the promontory known as The Hugh which forms the western end of the island of St Mary's.
-This report is provided in support of the planning application for development of the Site.
-This assessment is written in tandem with the built heritage statement, which holds the same status.
+Much of the development proposal consists of re-modelling of existing buildings, however, proposed new building, the Garden Cottages, will be located in the Hotel's north-western garden.